Experience true Nordic winter with these Iceland and Canada tours!

 Rain is common in Iceland but we never let the rain be in our way to go forward with our tours.

 Nature is out of our control and therefore we need to adapt to the weather.
-Your safety is our first priority so if your safety is compromised by going on the tour then we will cancel it and you will get full reimbursement.
+Your safety is our priority so if your safety is compromised by going on the tour then we will cancel it and you will get full reimbursement.

-The guide on your Glacier Hiking tour will provide you with all the information you might need when preparing for a glacier hike.
+The guide on your glacier hiking tour will provide you with all the information you might need when preparing for a glacier hike.

 Yes, the parking fee depends on your car category.